Effective Summer 2011 for all Financial Aid, Scholarships, and Veteran’s Benefits

 Satisfactory Academic Progress (SAP) at SVCC is evaluated by the Director of Financial Assistance at the end of each academic semester and at the time benefits are awarded.
+All periods of enrollment count towards SAP (Fall, Spring and Summer) including periods when a student does not receive Title IV aid.
 The Office of Admissions posts grades at the end of each semester.
 The Office of Financial Assistance uses an electronic program to access grades to determine the students’ current standing.
 The students file is documented and if required, the student is notified of a failure to meet the Standard of Progress via e-mail to their student e-mail account.
 The student will be notified of either Financial Assistance Warning 1 or 2 and the requirements for reinstatement.
 The SAP policy consists of a completion requirement (Quantitative Standard), a maximum time frame requirement (Quantitative Standard), and grade point average requirement (Qualitative Standard).
 This policy supersedes all previous policies.

 Completion Requirement (Quantitative Standard)